netn10/Security-LLM-Proxy-Service/README.md

 ## 📄 License

-This project is part of the Lasso Proxy assignment.
+This project is part of an assignment.